Application for DD services

 Down Syndrome Alliance of the Heartlands (402-991-1800)

-Committed to connecting those touched by Down syndrome through education, advocacy, and support.
+- Committed to connecting those touched by Down syndrome through education, advocacy, and support.
 Non-profit agency based in Omaha.
 Consists of parents, advocates, educators, and medical professionals.

-Provides services to help ensure all people with disabilities have an equal opportunity to live, learn, work, and play.
+Easter Seals Nebraska - Provides services to help ensure all people with disabilities have an equal opportunity to live, learn, work, and play.

-Toll free hotline operated by the Nebraska Department of Education.
+Hotline for Disability Services (800-742-7594) - Toll-free hotline operated by the Nebraska Department of Education.
 Provides information about rehabilitation services, transportation, special parking permits, and legal rights.
 Helps find resources for children and parents.

-Promotes independent living and advocates change to promote independence, inclusion, non-discrimination, and dignity for all people with disabilities in Nebraska.
+Independent Living Council (402-438-7979) - Promotes independent living and advocates change to promote independence, inclusion, non-discrimination, and dignity for all people with disabilities in Nebraska.
 Work for self-determination, equal opportunities, and self-respect.

-A consumer-based nonprofit organization, whose mission is to promote the full integration of people with disabilities.
+- A consumer-based nonprofit organization, whose mission is to promote the full integration of people with disabilities.
 Advocates for needs and rights while providing quality services to help people be independent citizens.

 Munroe-Meyer Institute (800-656-3937) - Federally designated University Center of Excellence for Developmental Disabilities Education, Research and Service.
 Specializes in providing services and support for persons with intellectual, developmental and/or genetic disorders.

 Nebraska Autism Spectrum Disorders Network